-1. An emergency procurement shall be made with as much competition as is practical under the circumstances.

-2. A request for a ratification of an emergency purchase shall be made in writing for inclusion on a Commission meeting agenda (or approved of by the County Administrator if under \$50,000) and shall include the basis of the request, approximate cost, the basis upon which a particular contractor is selected, and any other information which is pertinent.
+- 1. An emergency procurement shall be made with as much competition as is practical under the circumstances. - 2.
+A request for a ratification of an emergency purchase shall be made in writing for inclusion on a Commission meeting agenda (or approved of by the County Administrator if under \$50,000) and shall include the basis of the request, approximate cost, the basis upon which a particular contractor is selected, and any other information which is pertinent. - 3.
+If further goods/services are needed after the emergency; the normal Procurement process will be followed.